allanchua101/ipynta/README.md

-# pyntor
+# ipynta

 A collection of Python classes for different image processing tasks.

-## Why call it pypintor?
+## Why call it ipynta?

-Pintor means *Painter* in tagalog!
-This library is proudly developed by a Singapore-based Filipino lad with nothing better to do during evenings :smile:
+`I-pinta` means _"to paint"_ in tagalog!
+This library is proudly developed by a Singapore-based Filipino lad with nothing better to do during evenings :smile:.